 In conclusion, competence in intelligence is a fundamental requirement for change agency, enabling individuals to navigate complex change dynamics, lead with empathy and resilience, and drive sustainable transformation.
 By developing emotional intelligence, critical thinking, strategic decision-making and adaptability, change agents can enhance their effectiveness in initiating and managing change initiatives successfully.

-in both their personal and professional careers.
+Virtues and values serve as guiding principles for personal and professional growth, enabling individuals to navigate challenges, make ethical choices, and build meaningful relationships.
+By embracing virtues such as integrity, empathy and ethical decision-making, individuals can create a foundation for success, fulfilment, and positive impact in both their personal and professional careers.

 Coaching for change agency has the potential to be a powerful tool for driving social change and development in African societies.
 Discussing social change within the realm of change agency offers a holistic perspective on how individuals and groups can become active agents of transformation within their communities and societies.
 By examining the interplay between change agency and social change, we can better appreciate the importance of empowering individuals to drive positive societal changes and contribute to building more inclusive, equitable and resilient societies.